What is a Solo 401k Plan?

 Solo 401(k) details and withdrawals

 Solo 401(k) proposals are subject to the same rules as other qualified retirement accounts when it comes to when users can and should begin taking withdrawal effects.
 No later than 72 years of age (except if you did turn 70 ½ before January 1, 2020) should you immediately take the required minimum distributions.
-To begin taking your RMDs, you have to be 70 1/2 years old.
+To begin taking your RMDs, you must be 70 1/2 years old.
 However, there are some exceptions to the 10% early repayment penalty.

 It’s important to note that Solo 401(k) strategies are exempt from the requirements of conventional 401(k) strategies, as long as you haven’t any employees going to participate in the system.

-Invest in a small company retirement account that suits your needs
+Invest in a small company retirement account that suits your needs.

 Daniel Smith